TobikoData/sqlmesh/docs/concepts/glossary.md

 ## Automatic Data Rebasing
 When merging in changes from another branch, SQLMesh automatically reads the history of changes and applies the changes and determines what needs to be rebuilt (if anything).
 This is done by leveraging the change category of each change to determine the lineage of breaking/non-breaking changes and where there might be overlap.

+## Catalog
+A catalog is a collection of schemas.
+A schema is a collection of database objects such as tables and views.

 ## CI/CD
 An engineering process that combines both Continuous Integration (automated code creation and testing) and Continuous Delivery (deployment of code and tests) in a manner that is scalable, reliable, and secure.
 SQLMesh accomplishes this with [tests](tests.md) and [audits](audits.md).